apache/datafusion/docs/source/contributor-guide/inviting.md

 ```
 To: $EMAIL
 Cc: private@datafusion.apache.org
-Subject: Invitation to become an DataFusion Committer
+Subject: Invitation to become a DataFusion Committer

 Dear $NEW_COMMITTER,